-Select Left Locations and then Probing.
+Select the Left Locations tab and then the probed tab.
 You can probe each cylinder individual by pressing the associated Probe button or you can probe the entire bank by pressing the Probe Left Button.
-This is the same procedure for the Right Bank.

 Probe Auto Center

 This feature is located on the Set Zero page.
 This allows easily find the center of a hole or cylinder.
 Roughly place the probe in the center of a cylinder.
 Press Probe Auto Center.
 The cylinder will be probed in 4 places, when finished the probe will move to the center of the probed cylinder.
 Pressing Horizontal and In/Out zero will then establish the center of that hole.